 Currently, more than 30 years after the collapse of the Soviet Union, the art of Tatar Leather Mosaic is kept alive by the efforts of several individual craftsmen and designers, as well as couple of workshops located in the suburbs of Kazan.

-“Sahtian” is the most well-known workshop, led by the famous artist and designer Mr. Ildus Gainutdinov.
-Mr.Gainutdinov and another well-known professional designer, Ms. Alfiya Artemyeva, managed to create “Sahtian” from what was left of the huge Arsk national footwear manufacturer after the collapse of the Soviet Union.
-“Sahtian” employs a number of embroiderers, who spend many hours assembling and stitching by hand each pattern, which has been designed by Mr. Gainutdinov and Ms. Artemyeva.
-All of their works are of high artistic quality.
+“Sahtian” is the state-owned company, led by the famous artist and designer Mr. Ildus Gainutdinov.
+Mr.Gainutdinov and another well-known professional designer, Ms. Alfiya Artemyeva, managed to picked up what’s left from the Arsk National Footwear company after the collapse of the Soviet Union and put Tatar boots and other leather items production in full force.
+Today, “Sahtian” employs several embroiderers and shoe-makers, who spend many hours stitching and assembling intricate design patterns and pieces by hand and with love.
+All works are of high artistic quality.

-There are several other small companies/ateliers (like “Grandmaster”, “LuiZa”, “Turan Art”, “Marianych”) that actively work in reviving and popularizing leather mosaic traditions.
-They use traditional ornamental designs to create primarily footwear.
-They also experiment combining the old techniques with modern innovations.
-Their customers are mostly dance companies and tourists as well as individuals who can appreciate all the effort, time, and energy instilled in each masterpiece.
+They use traditional ornamental patterns as well as experiment combining the old techniques with modern innovations.
 Among the artists and professionals creating leather mosaics are Ms. Nailya Kumysnikova, Ms. Sofia Kuzminykh, Ms. Svetlana Garbuzova, Ms. Alfia Zamilova, Ms.Tatiana Shilintseva, Ms. Flyura Kalmurzina.
 There are other several amateur craftsmen working with leather mosaic in the Kazan metro area.